What all basic motorcycle accessories should a rider have

 5. Windshields: Windshields are particularly beneficial for riders who often ride in cold or windy weather conditions.
 They help to deflect wind and keep the eyes warm and dry.

 Riding gloves are a must for hands and fingers.
-It gives protection in various environmental conditions and prevents injury and bruises.
+They provide protection in various environmental conditions and prevent injury and bruises.
 Opt for gloves that protect finger joints.

 Types of gloves according to type are: